UCR students at St. Andrews Orthodox Church, Riverside

 RLST 006 Jesus (4) Lecture, 3 hours; discussion, 1 hour; extra reading, 3 hours.
 Prerequisite(s): none.
 Examines the figure of Jesus from two main perspectives: historical perspectives on Jesus in his first-century context and representations of Jesus in the United States, primarily in the 19th and 20th centuries.
 Explains why representations of Jesus remain simultaneously so contested and so influential.

-RLST 007 Introduction to Western Religions (5) Lecture, 3 hours; discussion, 1 hour; extra reading, 3 hours.
+RLST 007 Jews, Christians, and Muslims (5) Lecture, 3 hours; discussion, 1 hour; extra reading, 3 hours.
 An introductory survey of Judaism, Christianity, and Islam.
 Emphasizes distinguishing characteristics, major ceremonies, foundational texts, and historical interactions.
 Credit is awarded for only one of RLST007, RLST 007H, or RLST 007W.

-RLST 007H Honors Introduction to Western Religions (5) Lecture, 3 hours; discussion, 1 hour; extra reading, 3 hours.
+RLST 007H Honors Jews, Christians, and Muslims (5) Lecture, 3 hours; discussion, 1 hour; extra reading, 3 hours.
 Prerequisite(s): admission to the University Honors Program or consent of instructor.
 Honors course corresponding to RLST 007 and RLST 007W.
 An introductory survey of Judaism, Christianity, and Islam.
 Emphasizes distinguishing characteristics, major ceremonies, foundation texts, and historical interactions.
 Satisfactory (S) or No Credit (NC) grading is not available.
 Credit is awarded for only one of RLST 007, RLST 007H, or RLST 007W.

-RLST 007W Introduction to Western Religions (5) Lecture, 3 hours; discussion, 1 hour; extra reading, 3 hours.
+RLST 007W Jews, Christians, and Muslims (5) Lecture, 3 hours; discussion, 1 hour; extra reading, 3 hours.
 Prerequisite(s): ENGL 001B with a grade of “C” or better or consent of instructor.
 A writing-intensive introductory survey of Judaism, Christianity, and Islam.
 Emphasizes distinguishing characteristics, major ceremonies, foundational texts, and historical interactions.
 Fulfills the third-quarter writing requirement for students who earn a grade of “C” or better for courses that the Academic Senate designates, and that the student’s college permits as alternatives to English 001C.
 Credit is awarded for only one of RLST 007 or RLST 007H or RLST 007W.

 RLST 009 Introduction to Latin American Religions (4) Lecture, 3 hours; discussion, 1 hour.
 An introduction to religious practices, beliefs, and movements in Latin America from conquest to the present.
 Topics include indigenous religions and legacy, the impact of mission, evangelization, conversion, Virgin of Guadalupe devotion, Afro-Latin traditions in Cuba and Brazil, the growth of Pentecostal churches, and transnational religion.